mwdle/OpenSpeedTestConfig/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This repository is provided as-is and is intended for informational and reference purposes only.
 The author assumes no responsibility for any errors or omissions in the content or for any consequences that may arise from the use of the information provided.
 Always exercise caution and seek professional advice if necessary.